ZhangGongjie/SAM-DETR/README.md

     --nproc_per_node=4 \        # number of GPUs to perform training
     --use_env \
     main.py \
-    --batch_size 4 \            # batch_size on each GPU (NOT total batch_size)
+    --batch_size 4 \            # batch_size on individual GPU (this is *NOT* total batch_size)
-    --smca \                    # integrate with SMCA, remove this line to disable SMCA --dilation \                # enable DC5, remove this line to disable DC5 --multiscale \              # enable multi-scale, remove this line to disable multiscale --epochs 50 \               # total number of epochs to train --lr_drop 40 \              # when to drop learning rate --output_dir output/xxxx    # where to store outputs, remove this line for no storing
+    --smca \                    # to integrate with SMCA, remove this line to disable SMCA --dilation \                # to enable DC5, remove this line to disable DC5 --multiscale \              # to enable multi-scale, remove this line to disable multiscale --epochs 50 \               # total number of epochs to train --lr_drop 40 \              # when to drop learning rate --output_dir output/xxxx    # where to store outputs, remove this line for no storing outputs
 ```
 More arguments and their explanations are available at ```main.py```.